Skip to content

 Create root.blade.php

-Proceed to delete resources/views, and create resources/application/root.blade.php.
-It needs to contain the @hybridly directive and to load assets.
+Proceed to delete everyting in resources, and create resources/root.blade.php.
+It needs to contain the @vite directive and to load assets, as well as the @hybridly directive to create the element that will host the Vue application.

 <!DOCTYPE html>